Donor's Deferral and Return Behavior: Partial Identification from a Regression Discontinuity Design with Manipulation

-The regression discontinuity (RD) design is a vital analytic tool for social scientists.
-First introduced by \cite{thistlethwaite1960regression}, the RD design gained popularity due to its applicability to a wide variety of non-experimental settings.
-RD designs have been used to infer the effect of health insurance on neonatal hospital stays \citep{almond2011after}, the effect of college quality on students' postsecondary enrollment choices \citep{cohodes2014merit}, and the effect of incumbency on U.S. House election outcomes \citep{lee2008randomized}, to name just a few.
+The regression discontinuity (RD) design is a vital analytic tool for social scientists that can provide experiment-quality inference \citep{thistlethwaite1960regression}.
+It has gained popularity due to its applicability in diverse contexts where controlled experiments are difficult to run.
+For instance, RD designs have been used in medical settings \citep[e.g.][]{almond2011after}, education \citep[e.g.][]{cohodes2014merit}, and political science \citep[e.g.][]{lee2008randomized}.

-The method exploits scenarios in which each unit has an associated score (the ``running variable"), and treatments are assigned based on whether the score falls above or below a threshold.
-Under the assumption that units are unable to precisely manipulate their score near the threshold, treatment assignment is as good as random in a narrow window around this cutoff.
+The RD design exploits scenarios in which each person or unit has an associated score, called the ``running variable," and treatments are assigned based on whether the score\footnote{We use the terms ``score'' and ``running variable'' interchangeably throughout this article.} falls above or below a threshold.
+Under the assumption that the score cannot be precisely manipulated near the threshold, the assignment to treatment is as good as random in a narrow window around the threshold.